 Don’t try and hide the truth or blame others.
 People will find out about the situation in today’s connected world.

 This can be not easy, however.
-You might consider asking a friend or colleague to help you look at the situation objectively and without any bias.
+You might ask a friend or colleague to help you look at the situation objectively and without bias.

 2. Take a look at the experience